An amputation below the knee may be done because of:

-After you are asleep and no longer feeling pain, a breathing tube will be placed in a patient having general anesthesia.
-The doctor will make a cut in the skin below the knee.
+A cut will be made in the skin below the knee.
 The muscles will be separated and blood vessels clamped.
 A special saw will be used to cut through the bone.
 The muscles will be sewn and shaped so that a stump is formed to cushion the bone.
 Nerves will be separated and placed so that they do not cause pain.
 Blood vessels will be tied off.
 The skin will be closed over the muscles, forming the stump.
 Drains may be inserted into the stump to drain blood for the first few days.
 A dressing and compression stocking will be placed over the stump.

 Copyright © Nucleus Medical Media, Inc.